 Overview

-The Alliance is not a terribly tight-knit polity; the six Provinces that make it up are each governed by their own mostly-independent High Admirals, and the Crews living across its isles and waters have no great loyalty to much beyond themselves, making any attempt to exert control over the entire nation difficult, at best.
+The Alliance is not a terribly tight-knit polity; the six Provinces that make it up are each governed by their own mostly-independent High Admirals, and the Crews living across its isles and waters have no great loyalty to much beyond themselves, which makes any attempt to exert control over the entire nation difficult, at best.
 It was born as a loose alliance of pirate captains and admirals who came together to throw off the Imperial yoke and end the Occupation; the Admiralty that now rules the Archipelago has to be careful not to squeeze too tightly or give orders that the Corsairs will refuse to obey, lest they be unseated and replaced with someone less objectionable to the freewheeling tastes of Jadeite culture.

 Corsairs in general have a dual perspective on authority.
 They treat their Captain and/or Commodore with respect and obedience, believing that to do otherwise is to harm their Crew; if they disagree with their Captain, their duty is to either hash things out and air their grievances in private or to leave and find another Crew with a Captain they can respect.
 However, anyone in a position of authority outside of a Corsair’s Crew can be questioned and talked back to as much as the Corsair thinks is necessary and they can get away with; even the Lord Admiral of the Alliance has to deal with a remarkably high degree of backtalk and questioning of their orders.